richbjhudson/richbjhudson.github.io/docs/_techNotes/ta_config.md

 ```

-- Example 4
+- Example 4 - Loop through the iterator used by the resource block (var.environment) and use to loop through the resource block and map iterator = vnet name:

 ```
-# Output - For Loop Two Inputs and Map Output with Iterator env and VNET Name
 output "virtual_network_name_map_two_inputs" {
-  description = "Virtual Network - For Loop Two Inputs and Map Output with Iterator env and VNET Name" value = {for env, vnet in azurerm_virtual_network.vnet: env => vnet.name }
+  description = "Virtual Network - Loop through the iterator used by the resource block (var.environment) and use to loop through the resource block and map iterator = vnet name" value = {for env, vnet in azurerm_virtual_network.vnet: env => vnet.name }
 }